The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: The Compass-Gait Walker

 By eliminating the variable~$u_0$, this step transforms the DAE into an ODE in $\vec{x}$ and $\vec{p}$, which can generally be solved more quickly.
-This transformation also allows for the application of variable step-size symplectic integrators~\citep{Hairer1997}, which effectively exploit the Hamiltonian structure.
+In Section~\ref{sec:RABBIT}, this approach accelerates dynamics and gradient computations for the higher-dimensional RABBIT system.
+The transformation also enables the use of variable step-size symplectic integrators~\citep{Hairer1997}, which effectively exploit the Hamiltonian structure.
 Such integrators enhance conservation properties throughout the simulation and can be particularly beneficial in addressing shooting problems when the period~$T$ is large.
 However, these refinements, including a detailed examination of the computational efficiency trade-offs between direct and indirect shooting methods, are beyond the scope of this work and will be addressed in future research.